Enterprise Partners

 Venture Round in 2009

-Breach Security, Inc., founded in 2004, was a prominent provider of real-time web application integrity and security solutions designed to protect sensitive web-based information.
-The company specialized in safeguarding web applications from hacking attacks and data leakage, ensuring that applications functioned as intended.
-Its product lineup included WebDefend, a security software tailored for large organizations, and ModSecurity Pro M1100, an appliance aimed at small and medium-sized enterprises.
-Additionally, Breach Security offered web application firewalls and the WebDefend Global Event Manager, a management platform that addressed global application security threats.
-The company was acquired by Trustwave Holdings, Inc.
+Breach Security, Inc., founded in 2004, was a prominent provider of real-time web application integrity and security solutions designed to safeguard sensitive web-based information.
+The company specialized in protecting web applications from hacking attacks and data leakage, ensuring that applications functioned correctly and securely.
+Breach Security's product offerings included WebDefend, a web application security software tailored for large organizations, and ModSecurity Pro M1100, an appliance aimed at small to medium-sized businesses.
+Additionally, the company provided security solutions such as web application firewalls and the WebDefend Global Event Manager, a platform that addressed global application security threats.
+Breach Security was later acquired by Trustwave Holdings, Inc.

 Interactive Fitness Holdings